-During the year ended December 31, 2018 and 2017, we executed three and nine leases, respectively, which are aggregated below (dollars in thousands):
+During the year ended December 31, 2019 and 2018, we executed six and three leases, respectively, which are aggregated below (dollars in thousands):

-Year Ended Aggregate Square Footage Average Lease An Aggregate Annualized GAAP Rent Aggregate Tenant Improvement Aggregate Leasing Commissions December 31, 2018 97,178 5.3 Years (1) \$ 1,253 \$ 433 \$ 242 December 31, 2017 880,749 9.2 Years (2) \$ 6,976 \$ 1,264 \$ 742
+Year Ended Aggregate Square Footage Weighted Average Remaining Lease Term maining Lease Aggregate Tenant Improvement Aggregate Leasing Commissions December 31, 2019 266,021 9.0 Years (1) \$ 3,739 \$ 2,215 \$ 1,312 December 31, 2018 97,178 6.3 Years (2) \$ 1,253 \$ 433 \$ 242

 - (1) Weighted average lease term is weighted according to the annualized GAAP rent earned by each lease.
-Our leases have terms ranging from 3.6 years to 7.0 years. - (2) Weighted average lease term is weighted according to the annualized GAAP rent earned by each lease.
-Our leases have terms ranging from 1 year to 11.3 years.
+Our leases have terms ranging from 5.0 years to 11.5 years. - (2) Weighted average lease term is weighted according to the annualized GAAP rent earned by each lease.
+Our leases have terms ranging from 3.6 years to 7.0 years.

-During the year ended December 31, 2018 and 2017, we had two and zero lease contractions, respectively, which are aggregated below (dollars in thousands):
+During the year ended December 31, 2019 and 2018, we had three and two lease contractions or terminations, respectively, which are aggregated below (dollars in thousands):

-Year Ended Aggregate Square Footage Reduced Aggregate Square Footage Remaining ggregate raction Fee - Aggregate Deferred Rent Write Off December 31, 2018 (1) 44,032 169,133 \$ 559 \$ 184
+Year Ended Aggregate Square Footage Reduced Aggregate Square Footage Remaining gregate nation Fee Aggregate Deferred Rent Write Off December 31, 2019 (1) 111,309 39,417 \$ 301 \$ December 31, 2018 (2) 44,032 169,133 559 184

-(1) A tenant in our Salt Lake City, Utah property exercised a lease contraction to reduce their occupancy in our building by 23,632 square feet.
+- (1) A tenant in one of our Columbus, Ohio properties exercised a lease termination option effective October 31, 2019.
+In connection with this termination, we earned a termination fee of \$0.1 million, which was recognized through lease revenue on the consolidated statements of operations and comprehensive income.
+The tenant in our Fridley, Minnesota property executed a termination agreement to vacate the property on March 31, 2020.
+In connection with the early termination, we will earn a termination fee of \$0.2 million, which is recognized through lease revenue on the consolidated statements of operations and comprehensive income through the remaining lease term.
+The tenant in one of our Mason, Ohio properties executed a lease contraction in conjunction with a lease renewal.
+At the conclusion of their current lease term on June 30, 2020, they will continue to lease 39,417 square feet through June 30, 2030. - (2) A tenant in our Salt Lake City, Utah property exercised a lease contraction to reduce their occupancy in our building by 23,632 square feet.
 They will continue to lease 81,271 square feet through their original lease term.
-In connection with this contraction, we will earn a contraction fee of \$0.3 million, which is recognized through rental revenue on the consolidated statements of operations and comprehensive income through the contraction term, and we wrote off \$0.1 million of deferred rent asset to property operating expenses on the consolidated statements of operations and comprehensive income.
+In connection with this contraction, we will earn a contraction fee of \$0.3 million, which is recognized through lease revenue on the consolidated statements of operations and comprehensive income through the contraction term, and we wrote off \$0.1 million of deferred rent asset to property operating expenses on the consolidated statements of operations and comprehensive income.
 A tenant in our Champaign, Illinois property exercised a lease contraction to reduce its occupancy in our building by 20,400 square feet.
 They will continue to lease 87,862 square feet through their original lease term.
-In connection with this contraction, we will earn a contraction fee of \$0.2 million, which is recognized through rental revenue on the consolidated statements of operations and comprehensive income through the contraction term, and we wrote off \$0.1 million of deferred rent asset to property operating expenses on the consolidated statements of operations and comprehensive income.
+In connection with this contraction, we will earn a contraction fee of \$0.2 million, which is recognized through lease revenue on the consolidated statements of operations and comprehensive income through the contraction term, and we wrote off \$0.1 million of deferred rent asset to property operating expenses on the consolidated statements of operations and comprehensive income.
 We recorded contraction fees of \$0.2 million, in the aggregate, during the year ended December 31, 2018.